-than a given SIR threshold γ .
-We compare the downlink coverage probability where the BSs are deployed according to hard-core point processes introduced in section II with different amounts of regularity as measured using $C{\rm N}$.
-The following assumptions are used to evaluate the coverage probability: (i) the average density is 100 BSs in 1 km^2 , (ii) all BSs transmit the same power. (iii) mobile users are uniformly distributed over the entire domain and each of them is associated to its nearest BS, (iv) the frequency reuse factor is 1, (v) all channels have Rayleigh fading, and (vi) the thermal noise is ignored.
+The coverage probability $P(\gamma)$ is the probability that a typical user achieves a signal-to-interference ratio (SIR) higher than a given SIR threshold γ .
+We compare the downlink coverage probability where the BSs are deployed according to hardcore point processes introduced in section II with different amounts of regularity as measured using C_N .
+The following assumptions are used to evaluate the coverage probability: (i) the average density is 100 BSs in 1 km2, (ii) all BSs transmit the same power. (iii) mobile users are uniformly distributed over the entire domain and each of them is associated to its nearest BS, (iv) the frequency reuse factor is 1, (v) all channels have Rayleigh fading and (vi) the thermal noise is ignored.
 We also assumed two channel models: one with a path loss exponent of $\alpha = 3$ and 6 dB lognormal shadowing, and one with $\alpha = 4$ and no shadowing.
-Fig. 6 shows that different RPPs with the same C_N in different channel environments behave alike regarding coverage probability.
+Fig. 6 shows that different RPPs with the same $C{\rm N}$ in different channel environments behave alike regarding coverage probability.
 This is true even for MHC-I in the second regime.

 $C{\rm N}$ is an additional factor that affects the network performance.
-A spatial pattern with a low $C{\rm N}$ value has a better performance than one with a high $C{\rm N}$ value.
+The spatial pattern with a low $C{\rm N}$ value has a better performance than the one with a high $C{\rm N}$ value.
 BSs deployed according to the same density and $C{\rm N}$ have very similar SIR performance, regardless of the hard-core process chosen.